Count the Cost

 Dallas Seminary is committed to helping students find quality accommodations that are economical and convenient.
-Campus housing (see descriptions at left) fits these criteria, and living in close proximity to fellow students fosters a sense of community.
+Campus housing (see descriptions below) fits these criteria, and living in close proximity to fellow students fosters a sense of community.

 In Swiss Tower, 159 apartments are available for married students, with or without children, and single students with children.
 This 10-story complex is located on campus directly across the street from the Turpin Library.

 In Washington Tower, 89 apartments are available for single men and women without children.
 This 7-story complex is located adjacent to the Swiss Tower Apartments and offers one and two-bedroom apartments.